angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 The fix is surprisingly small: write `blog/my-article.html` instead of `blog/my-article/index.html`.

-Until Angular can do this on its own, the builder [`@angular-schule/prerender-format`](https://www.npmjs.com/package/@angular-schule/prerender-format) can do the job for us.
+Until Angular can do this on its own, the builder [`@angular-schule/prerender-format`](https://www.npmjs.com/package/@angular-schule/prerender-format) can do the job.

 ![Sequence diagram between browser and static host.
 Today: 1.
 GET /blog/my-article, the host answers 301 with Location /blog/my-article/.
 2. GET /blog/my-article/, the host answers 200 with blog/my-article/index.html.
 3. In the browser, the Angular router changes the address bar back to /blog/my-article.
 With blog/my-article.html: GET /blog/my-article, the host answers 200 with blog/my-article.html, done.](diagram-requests.svg "Today, every direct visit needs two requests, and the Angular router hides the trailing slash afterwards.
 With blog/my-article.html, one request is enough.")